-Figure 17: Super User and Mulititenancy Settings
+Figure 16: Super User and Mulititenancy Settings

 - 1. Set the username and password for the Super User.
 Also confirm the password. - 2.
 In the General Settings section, optionally update the Mail Server that will be used to send email notifications. - 3.
-In the Multitenancy Settings section, choose from the following options: - a) Select SAAS Mode if you intend to use Interstage BPM in the SaaS (Software as a Service) mode, and also choose whether you want to create a default tenant or not.

-If you select the SaaS mode, you will be set up as a Super User, and be allowed to create multiple tenant users to whom you can provide the Interstage BPM as a software service over a network.
-However, your functionality will be limited to only managing tenants and the Interstage BPM Server; if you also need to use Interstage BPM just as a tenant would, and also work with the default System application, you can choose to set up a default tenant.
+In the Multitenancy Settings section, choose from the following options: - a) Select SAAS Mode if you intend to use Interstage BPM in the SaaS (Software as a Service) mode, and also choose whether you want to create a default tenant or not. - If you select the SaaS mode, you will be set up as a Super User, and be allowed to create multiple tenant users to whom you can provide the Interstage BPM as a software service over a network.
+However, your functionality will be limited to only managing tenants and the Interstage BPM Server; if you also need to use Interstage BPM just as a tenant would, and also work with the default System application, you can choose to set up a default tenant. - b) Select Non-SAAS Mode if you intend to use Interstage BPM in the non-SAAS mode.